ThiagoBarradas/aspnet-scaffolding3/README.md

 - FluentValidation is automatic configured, just implements validator and use `this.Validate(obj);` in your action;
 - This project uses `WebApi.Models` and can handler `ApiResponse` and `ApiException` like `NotFoundException`, `BadRequestException`, `UnauthorizedException`, etc;
 - This project includes restsharp autolog for serilog with current RequestKey;
+- To use AutoMapper you only need to create your mapping inheriting from Profile;

 ```c#
 // Program.cs